John Feehan: Career

-Conservation and restoration of the Irish landscape

-Feehan is particularly well known as an interpreter of the Irish landscape (Feehan, 1979; 1984).
-He actively engages with agriculture and industry to build appreciation and understanding of biodiversity, and to develop conservation and restoration strategies.
+Feehan actively engages with agriculture and industry to build appreciation and understanding of biodiversity, and to develop conservation and restoration strategies.
 He is a strong advocate for community supported agriculture and integrated mixed farming as a means of maximising natural capital of land and sustaining rural community.
-His major work on Irish agriculture, "Farming in Ireland: History, Heritage and Environment" (2003) takes stock of the impacts of agricultural intensification of the last 50 years, evaluates the principal challenges facing Irish farming today, and presents a vision for the future.
+His major work on Irish agriculture, "Farming in Ireland: History, Heritage and Environment" takes stock of the impacts of agricultural intensification of the last 50 years, evaluates the principal challenges facing Irish farming today, and presents a vision for the future.

 Between 1992 and 2008 he collaborated with Bord na Móna on Ireland's peatland heritage.
 He has developed principles for the restoration of the country's post-extraction peatlands, emphasising their potential for biodiversity and as a rich amenity resource for local communities.
-This theme is developed in his authoritative The Bogs of Ireland: an introduction to the natural, cultural and industrial heritage of Irish peatlands (Feehan and O'Donovan, 1996, revised and reprinted in 2008).

 Building on his work on restoration and management of peatland landscapes, Feehan has worked with mining and quarrying interests.
 His contribution has helped the extractive industries to comply with European best environmental practice.

-The remarkable role of the potato in Irish agriculture – before, during, and since the Famine – is a particular interest of Feehan's.
-This is the subject of his contribution to the Atlas of the Great Irish Famine (2012), which was named Best Irish Published Book of the Year.
-In 2010, at a special ceremony, Feehan was awarded Honorary Membership of the Irish Landscape Institute www.irishlandscapeinsitute.com, the officially recognised professional body representing landscape architects and parks professionals in Ireland.

 He is also an Honorary Life Member of the Cork Geological Association and the County Kildare Archaeological Society.